← Back to Community

 Heat 1: the elite group hits the floor

-Manny ran his second mile in 9:42 (vested).
-His total time, 38:14.
-The fastest Rx Murph at Persistence in 2024.
+Manny ran his second mile in 9:42 vested.
+Total time, 38:14, the fastest Rx Murph at Persistence in 2024 and a flat reminder that the most consistent athletes are the ones who own the hard days.

 Heat 2 and 3: the long middle

-Some athletes were running 20 rounds of 5/10/15.
+Some were running 20 rounds of 5/10/15.
 Some were running 10 rounds of 10/20/30.
-Some were doing 100 pull-ups straight, then 200 push-ups straight, then 300 squats straight (a brutal strategy that almost always blows up).
-Some were partitioning 25 rounds of 4/8/12 to keep moving.
+A couple were grinding 100 pull-ups straight, then 200 push-ups straight, then 300 squats straight, which almost always blows up around push-up 80.
+Some were partitioning 25 rounds of 4/8/12 just to keep moving.
+The art of coaching Murph is not stopping the bad plans before they start.
+It is standing right there when they fall apart, so you can re-route the athlete to something they can finish.

 Heat 4: the finishers